List of first African-American U.S. state legislators

 African Americans have served in state legislatures, with several interruptions, since Alexander Twilight was elected to the Vermont lower house in 1836.
-One state (out of 50) has yet to elect or appoint any African-American state legislators: North Dakota.
+Representation increased during the Reconstruction era, plummeted during the ensuing decades, and rose again during the 1950s and 1960s with the civil rights movement.
+The last state to elect its first African-American state legislator was North Dakota in 2022.